johnpapa/cloud-coding-with-codespaces/README.md

 # One More Change! @ NgConf 2022

-This is a quick project template for demoing Codespaces.
+This is a quick project template for demoing github.dev, Codespaces, Copilot, Azure Static Web Apps, and Visual Studio Code.

 ## Top Features

 - Start quickly with github.dev: a fast, free and lightweight VS Code editor in the browser
 - Enjoy git integration to create branches and pull requests
-- Continue working on Codespaces to run and debug
+- Continue working on Codespaces to build, run and debug
 - Share your running app by forwarding ports
 - Extend your code with GitHub Copilot
+- Deploy your app to Azure Static Web Apps

 ## Setup

 Before presenting this demo, be sure to create your own repository from the template, following these instructions:

-1. <a target="_blank" href="https://github.com/johnpapa/shopping-for-codespaces/generate">Generate your repository in your organization, by clicking here.</a>
+1. <a target="_blank" href="https://github.com/johnpapa/ngconf-2022/generate">Generate your repository in your organization, by clicking here.</a>

    > This will open in a new tab where you can fill out the name and other details